Mark Carr

 What company does Mark Carr work for?

-What is Mark Carr's role at the current company?
+What is Mark Carr's role at University of Leicester?

-Mark Carr's current role is Professor of Biochemistry and Chair of the Antibody-Assisted Drug Discovery Consortium.
+Mark Carr is listed as Professor of Biochemistry and Chair of the Antibody-Assisted Drug Discovery Consortium at University of Leicester.

 What is Mark Carr's email address?